Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 – Are they being followed?

 For public authorities, a Type 2 attestation is usually required.
-It offers more security and demonstrates continuous compliance.
+It offers more assurance and demonstrates continuous compliance.

 Quick Checklist: BSI C5 Readiness